Skip to content

 3. Sorting and spinning: meticulous work

-• Sorting of fibers by length and fineness
+• sorting fibers by length and fineness

-• elimination of short fibers
+• removal of short fibers

 • spinning into ultra-fine yarns

-• Regular checks to prevent irregularities
+• regular checks to avoid irregularities

 4. Organic cashmere: even rarer

-When the livestock farming is organic:
+When breeding is organic:

-• the herds are smaller,
+• herds are smaller,

-• the soils are protected from overgrazing,
+• soils are protected from overgrazing,

-• The natural rhythm is respected.
+• the natural rhythm is respected,

 ✔ better quality,

-✔ softer touch,
+✔ softer feel,

-✔ Superior durability,
+✔ superior durability,

-✔ Slower production → higher price.
+✔ slower production → higher price.

 Organic cashmere is not a marketing label: